Governance and Development

 We then proceed to the second part of the course.
-Serving as a background to the issues dealt with in the third part, this part will trace a historical process of theory?policy selection in development aid.
-Starting from colonial experiences, we will go through the past 60-some years of international development cooperation up to the current situation under which many agendas are in fusion.
+Serving as a background to the issues dealt with in the third part, this part will trace a historical process of theory–policy selection in development aid.
+Starting from colonial experiences, we will go through the past 60 years of international development cooperation up to the current situation under which many agendas are in fusion.
 This process will help us understand why they are now on the list of international development cooperation organisations and how they relate to each other.
 At the end of the second part, which would also serve as a bridge between the second part and the third part, we will marshal the meanings of ‘governance’ and its relationships with other agendas.
 It will become clear that several important agendas converge at the concept of ‘governance’.

 The third part will look at the practice of ‘doing international development’ which has affected the governance of developing countries.
 By referring to case studies, students will be able to visualise many aspects of international development cooperation in action.
 In so doing, they will analyse from the cases the interactions between state and society in recipient countries and influences of donors on those interactions.
 All this will lead students to understand limitations of the conventional governance model on which current development aid is based.
 In search of a new way of looking at governance, therefore, we will also deal with cases which do not fit well with the model.
 Based on the insights thus obtained through various case studies, students will have a better understanding of the ways in which ‘development’ of recipient countries is governed, which will be the final topic to consider.

 The course will be taught using a mixture of lectures and seminars.
 In a session, the lecturers will first give students a brief overview of the past sessions to contextualise the topics for the day.
 Then selected students will do presentations on assigned readings and lead discussions on particular topics, using prepared notes and other presentational aids.
-The lecturer will sum up the discussion and give students an introduction to the topics studied in the next session with handouts which clarify the arguments developed in the assigned readings when necessary.
-Students are welcome to access the lecturer if they have questions or need supervision in writing an essay.
+The lecturers will sum up the discussion and give students an introduction to the topics studied in the next session with handouts which clarify the arguments developed in the assigned readings when necessary.
+Students are welcome to access the lecturers if they have questions or need supervision in writing an essay.

 The overall assessment mark for the course will be based on students’ performance in the following three categories: general attitude in sessions; presentation on assigned readings; an essay of 5000 words in English.
 Students should feel free to select any topic for their essay as long as they tackle issues relevant to BOTH ‘governance’ AND ‘development’.
 Writing an essay will provide students with the opportunity to focus on a particular aspect of these two areas of investigation, whilst drawing on a range of literature and approaches studied throughout the course.